JuliaStats/KernelDensity.jl/README.md

 ```
 kde(data)
 ```
-will construct a `UnivariateKDE` object from the data.
+will construct a `UnivariateKDE` object from the real vector `data`.
 The optional keyword arguments are
-* `endpoints`: the lower and upper limits of the kde as a tuple.
+* `boundary`: the lower and upper limits of the kde as a tuple.
 Due to the fourier transforms used internally, there should be sufficient spacing to prevent wrap-around at the boundaries.
 * `npoints`: the number of interpolation points to use.
 The function uses